lewanlab/Ion-Trap-Simulation-Code/readme.md

   * LaserParameters: Calculates laser cooling damping rate and dopler cooling limit of a single species.
 It is automatically called by StoLaserCooled

 # Analysis
 Analysis functions take the file name defined in `RunJob.m` as input and read the results from the output files.
 There are two types of analysis functions and each type has a 2 ion and Ca+ only version.
 * `PlotResults`: Generates plots of secular temperature, Ca and total energy vs time.
 Also produces final rms velocity histograms for the axial and radial direction.
 * `Plot3D`: Generates a 3D representation of the simulated crystal.
+When running these functions, donwload the *Ener* and *Info* output files to your computer and run the script locally to manipulate the plots.
 * `ExpImg`: Generates a simulated experimental image of the crystal.
+This function should be called in `RunJob.m` after any of the main scripts with their last parameter set to 1.
+The produced jpg file will be located at the output folder.

 Simulation scripts produce 4 different output text files
 * **FinVel**: Final rms velocities of each simulated ion in all 3 dimensions.